SergeyFM/SergeyFM/README.md

 ## ☀️ Sergey Svistunov
 > C# .NET Software developer

-👔   Hi!
-I'm a .NET developer with >10 years of IT experience.
+👔   I am a .NET developer with over a decade of experience in the IT industry.
 I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time as an IT solutions engineer in pre-sales.
-I've been researching, building and selling complex solutions my whole life.
+My career has been dedicated to the research, development, and sale of complex IT solutions.
 <br>
 ***
-> Having worked in a variety of industries, I've gained not only technical, but also practical team player skills.
+> My experience across diverse industries has endowed me with not only technical expertise but also valuable collaborative skills.
 ### I have experience in the following areas:
 * Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
 * IoT projects for cars (Brightbox, C-Cars) - 2 yrs,